mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 **Key Metadata Settings:**

-- `Time`: Duration (in minutes) a location remains 'occupied' after an event.
+- `Time`: Duration (in minutes) a location remains 'occupied' after an event from a point item in that location.
 - `VacantActions`: Actions triggered when a location becomes vacant.
 - `OccupiedActions`: Actions triggered when a location becomes occupied.